CODATA’s mission is to connect data and people to advance science and improve our world.

-CODATA is the Committee on Data of the International Science Council (ISC).
-CODATA exists to promote global collaboration to advance Open Science and to improve the availability and usability of data for all areas of research.
+As the Committee on Data of the International Science Council (ISC), CODATA helps realise ISC’s vision of advancing science as a global public good.
+CODATA does this by promoting international collaboration to advance Open Science and to improve the availability and usability of data for all areas of research.
 CODATA supports the principle that data produced by research and susceptible to be used for research should be as open as possible and as closed as necessary.
 CODATA works also to advance the interoperability and the usability of such data: research data should be FAIR (Findable, Accessible, Interoperable and Reusable).
-By promoting the policy, technological and cultural changes that are essential to promote Open Science, CODATA helps advance ISC’s vision and mission of advancing science as a global public good.

-- promoting principles, policies and practices for Open Data and Open Science;
+- Data Policy: promoting principles, policies and practices for Open Data and Open Science;

-- building capacity for Open Science by improving data skills and the functions of national science systems needed to support open data.
+- Data Skills: building capacity for Open Science by improving data skills and the functions of national science systems needed to support open data.

 CODATA achieves these objectives through a number of standing committees and strategic executive led initiatives, and through its Task Groups and Working Groups.
 CODATA supports the Data Science Journal and collaborates on major data conferences like SciDataCon and International Data Week.